 The next 30 years

 So, what does the next 30 years hold for Helping Hands?
-With 98 branches local to thousands of people in England and Wales, we will open our one hundredth branch later this year – another cause for celebration!
-Having so many different branches across the country means that we can reach more and more people that are in need of a helping hand.
+With 150 branches local to thousands of people in England and Wales, we expect to be able to reach more and more people that are in need of a helping hand.

 Andy says: “My mum was living with dementia and was gradually getting more and more confused.
 The thought of her having to go into a nursing home just filled me with anxiety and it wasn’t something that I wanted for her.
 I’d never even heard of Helping Hands and I didn’t realise that you could arrange for a carer to live with you in your home to always be there to support you.